 Luckily, there are ways to keep your dog cool during summer walks.
 The easiest thing to do is to walk on grass instead of on sidewalks or the road.
 If you don’t have grass in your neighborhood, drive to a nearby grassy park and walk your dog there.
 Another way to avoid the heat is by not walking your dog during the hottest times of day — which are usually around noon and the early afternoon.
 You can make your dog’s paw pads stronger by walking them often on pavement during the cooler months.
 This will make them callused and less prone to injury.
 You can also put booties on your dog to protect their paws from the heat as well as any sharp objects.
 Also note that no matter which method of avoiding heat you choose, your dog’s paw pads will be more sensitive after they’ve been in the water, so be mindful of taking walks right after your dog has been swimming or bathed.

+Consider getting dog shoes for summer months.
 Dog booties come in a variety of styles and materials.
 Some are designed exclusively for cold or hot weather, while others are suitable for all seasons.
-Fleece-lined booties, for example, might be too warm for the summer months.
+Fleece-lined booties, for example, might be too warm for the hot summer months.
 Pick booties made of a breathable but protective material to use during the summer.
 Some dog booties are easy for cunning dogs to remove, so consider getting booties that have multiple Velcro straps to ensure they stay on.
 Plus, once you’ve invested in a good pair of booties, you can take your dog hiking or to play in the snow without fear of injury!

 Keeping your dog cool in the summer doesn’t have to be difficult.
 With the proper precautions, you can avoid painful burns for your dog and painful vet bills for you.
 Just keep our recommendations in mind and you’ll have a comfortable, protected dog in no time!
 Dog safety is intuitive once you’ve made the right preparations.